gabrielzschmitz/Elementary-OS-Perfect-Install/README.md

 ##### To make GIMP more like Photoshop

-* If you're more used to Photoshop or if you think that is prettier I recommend you to install PhotoGIMP a brazilian GIMP modification to make the GIMP experience more like Photoshop.
+* If you're more used to Photoshop or if you think that is prettier I recommend you to install PhotoGIMP a Brazilian GIMP modification to make the GIMP experience more like Photoshop.
 * You can install it using [snap](https://snapcraft.io/photogimp):

 ```